bntoine/Vibe_Ribbon/README.md

 * To play the custom songs you have to select the cue file when asked to insert a music CD.
 (Or use the keys you bound to changing disk if you are [using an m3u file](#optional-additional-steps-if-you-are-using-retroarch-untested-but-should-work))

+## How it do?
+You will get a folder with the name you specified when executing the script containing one file per song plus one .cue file.
+For more precise information on what the files are converted to and the format of the .cue file refer to [the pastebin](https://pastebin.com/iFZKHbyH).

 ## As a one liner.
 The first three lines are where you define the variables.
 You can also just manually change the info in the command instead of using variables.